 Here you will find detailed descriptions about the CSI course offerings, including how each course satisfies UCLA requirements.

 All students who select “writing requirement” will be enrolled in English Composition 3 until scores are received and proper placement can be determined.
-Once scores have been received and placement been determined, students will be moved to proper course.
+Once scores have been received and placement been determined, students will be moved to proper course or asked to choose another option.

 See “CSI Course Descriptions – Composition” for more information.